 - being music leader for the National Centre for Early Music, facilitating projects such as Sing Up, Hopscotch, Rhythms of the World, Gamelan and Melody Monkey

 - coordinating the Hull Mela festival, a celebration of equality and diversity through music, art, dance and food, in 2004/5.

 Qualification and skills:

 BA (Hons) Community Music

-With a passionate focus on professional development, Donna continues to develop her skills by training with some of the leading teachers internationally.
+With a passionate focus on professional development, Donna continues to enhance and grow her skill set by training with some of the leading teachers both in the UK and internationally.

-Daniel Arce – Community Musician/Scratch DJ/Electronics/Drum Circle Music support
+Daniel Arce – turntabilism, electronic music, keyboards, Drum Circle support bass